Runbook & reference

 3. Authentication

-Every request to /v1/* must include:
+Every request to /v1/* must include either an

 Missing, unknown, or disabled keys return 401.
 Keys are loaded from the

 API_KEYS_JSON environment variable at startup.
-The OpenAI SDK's default

 4. Endpoints